© Crown copyright 2020

 - a high temperature

 - a loss of, or change in, your normal sense of taste or smell (anosmia)

-Public Health England (PHE) have provided a suite of guidance to support people in making decisions related to coronavirus (COVID-19).
+Public Health England (PHE) has provided a suite of guidance to support people in making decisions related to coronavirus (COVID-19).

-The Prime Minister and the Secretary of State for Education announced on 18 March 2020 that educational settings are closing with effect from 20 March 2020, except for vulnerable children and the children of workers critical to the coronavirus (COVID-19) response.
-To cater for them, and others who have nowhere else to go, residential special schools, boarding schools and FE and higher education (HE) halls may need to remain open if that is possible.
+Most educational settings are closed, except for vulnerable children and the children of workers critical to the coronavirus (COVID-19) response.
+To cater for them, and others who have nowhere else to go, residential special schools, boarding schools and FE and higher education (HE) halls of residence will need to remain open, unless otherwise advised by PHE.

 General guidance for all residential educational settings

-Residential children’s homes, special schools and colleges, other residential FE provision, and mainstream boarding schools, are usually considered households for the purposes of the household self-isolation policy.
-Meaning, the setting should self-isolate if a resident develops a high temperature or a new, continuous cough, or has a loss of, or change in, their normal sense of taste or smell (anosmia).
+Residential children’s homes, special schools and colleges, other residential FE provision, and mainstream boarding schools are usually considered households for the purposes of the household self-isolation policy, which means the setting should self-isolate if a resident develops a high temperature or a new, continuous cough, or has a loss of, or change in, their normal sense of taste or smell (anosmia).